julia-weppler-1/SynchronyVisDashboard/README.md

 ## 3. Getting the data

-The app expects a module named `load_data.py` that provides:
+The app utilizes a module named `load_data.py` that loads:

 * a pandas DataFrame named **`df`** with the session time series
 * a **`VIDEO`** variable with the path/URL to the corresponding video